Vegans, and proud

 - Are an economic force

-Vive the vegetarian revolution!
+Vive the vegan revolution!

-In times of growing health consciousness, solidarity and ecological awareness, international and national bodies will find it harder to continue their present boycott of the vegetarian alternative, which could already today resolve a myriad of pressing problems.
+In times of growing health consciousness, solidarity and ecological awareness, international and national bodies will find it harder to continue their present boycott of the vegan alternative, which could already today resolve a myriad of pressing problems.